-The Mexican legal market has been shaped by the country’s more powerful neighbour in more ways than one.
-As well as a healthy number of US companies and financial institutions on law firms’ books, their lawyers have benefited from close relations with US law firms; many have worked in US offices as foreign associates and studied in top US law schools.
-As a result, Mexican law firms are well-stocked with talented, well-educated lawyers who understand international companies’ needs.
+Mexico’s powerful neighbour has undoubtedly also shaped the country’s legal market.
+On top of a healthy list of US clients and financial institutions on local firms’ books, their lawyers have benefitted from close relations with US law firms; many have worked as foreign associates and studied in top US schools.
+Establishments in this chapter are therefore well stocked with talented, well-educated lawyers who clearly understand international companies’ needs.

-Many of the firms listed in this chapter are now part of US law firms, which began coming to the country when NAFTA was signed.
+The US influence can be seen on a wider scale too.
 US firms have entered Mexico in a variety of ways – absorbing well-established local names, poaching teams and making lateral hires.
-But no new US firms have entered Mexico in a number of years – possibly indicating how packed this market is already, or that the tempestuous and competitive local market poses challenges to new entrants.
-However, 2021 saw some consolidation of local offices, as the merger between Holland & Knight LLP and Thompson & Knight LLP created a sizeable team with a presence in two cities.
+No new US players have entered Mexico in several years – perhaps indicating how saturated this market is already.
+Nevertheless, the 2021 merger between Holland & Knight LLP and Thompson & Knight LLP created a sizeable team with a presence in two Mexican cities.

-But foreign firms come from elsewhere in the world too.
-Spanish firms consider Mexico a core component of their regional expansion strategies, which have largely centred around the Pacific Alliance countries so far.
+The foreign presence is not limited to US firms.
+Leading Spanish names now consider Mexico a core component of their regional expansion strategies, which have largely centred around the Pacific Alliance countries so far.
 Garrigues and Cuatrecasas both have offices in Mexico City.

-Meanwhile, Mexican firms are exploring opportunities beyond the US.
-Greater focus is being placed on Asian clients, particularly those from Japan.
-To an extent, this has influenced their national expansion strategies.
-Some firms have offices in industrial hubs such as Querétaro, alongside the more traditional bases of Mexico City and Monterrey.
+These well-rounded firms – more often than not – have additional offices outside Mexico City.
+Some outfits have outposts in industrial hubs such as Querétaro, alongside the more traditional bases of Mexico City and Monterrey.
 A smaller number of firms also have a presence in Guadalajara, Juárez, Tijuana and Guanajuato.
-Baker McKenzie has the widest national presence in Mexico, with five offices.
-Beyond Mexico, Nader, Hayaux & Goebel is unique in having a name partner based in London, a means to reach the City’s law firms and financial institutions as well as targeting infrastructure work from companies in the UK and Spain.
+Baker McKenzie (Mexico) has the widest national presence with five offices.
+Beyond Mexico, Nader, Hayaux & Goebel is unique in having a name partner based in London, a means to reach the City’s law firms and financial institutions.
 In addition, Goodrich, Riquelme y Asociados has an office in Paris.
-Intellectual property boutique Arochi & Lindner has an established presence in Spain: its Barcelona office opened in 2011, while its Madrid office opened in 2014.